What Is a No-Contest Clause, and How Can It Help Enforce My Will?

 When you set up your Will, you want to ensure that your specific directives are carried out upon your death.
 However, if you already know that family members might contest your will (and its directives), you could include a “no-contest clause” to prevent or hinder that from happening.

-Put, a no-contest clause (aka a terrorem clause) can usually be used in Pennsylvania by you as the testator to hinder or stop any beneficiary or family member from legally contesting all or part of your will.
+A no-contest clause can usually be used in Pennsylvania by you as the testator to hinder or stop any beneficiary or family member from legally contesting all or part of your will.
 If the no-contest clause is drafted professionally, any beneficiary or heir who contests your Will would forfeit any inheritance, gift, or asset they would otherwise receive.

 They can still legally contest your will and its provisions, but they lose all rights to what they would have received if they fail to prove it is, in fact, invalid.